 Unfortunately, as the number of motorcycles on the road has increased, so has the number of accidents.
 That is why motorcycle riders should have a talented San Antonio motorcycle accident lawyer available, in case they need one.

 Consequences of a Motorcycle Accident in San Antonio

-As a San Antonio motorcycle accident lawyer, we know that, when a motorcycle is in an accident, the results are often far worse than when a passenger car is involved, meaning the injuries are usually worse.
+As personal injury lawyers experienced in auto accidents, we know that motorcycle accidents are often far worse than when a passenger car is involved.
 In 2015, more than 8,200 motorcycles were involved in accidents nationwide, compared with more than 473,000 passenger cars.
-However, the likelihood of being killed in a motorcycle accident is 35 times greater than in a passenger car and the likelihood of serious injury is five times greater.
+However, the likelihood of being killed in a motorcycle crash is 35 times greater than in a passenger car and the likelihood of serious injury is five times greater.

 Motorcycle Accidents Statistics and Injuries